oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 ### Get Ether for the Nile Testnet

 At the time of writing, there was no easy way to get Ether for the Nile Testnet.
+We may set up a Nile Ether faucet, so check back from time to time.

 ### Get Ether for a Local Ganache-Based Testnet